-The Dubuque Police Department's DARE program was implemented in 1989 as part of the Department's focus on crime prevention and better serving the city through Community Oriented Policing.
-Dubuque's DARE Unit currently has one full-time instructor and three officers who teach part-time.
-All are dedicated to providing substance abuse, gang, and violence prevention programming to students in the Dubuque area schools.
+The Dubuque Police Department's D.A.R.E. program was implemented in 1989 as part of the Department's focus on crime prevention and better serving the city through Community Oriented Policing.
+Dubuque's D.A.R.E.
+Unit currently has one full-time coordinator/instructor and four School Resource Officers who are certified to teach the D.A.R.E. curriculum.
+All of them are dedicated to providing substance abuse, gang, and violence prevention programming to students in the Dubuque area schools.

-The DARE officers work closely with the School Resource Officers in providing school based prevention and education as well as crisis intervention, conflict resolution, and enforcement activities.
-The Dubuque Police Department's DARE Program is offered primarily to 6th grade students, though the DARE Officers also provide education, intervention, and prevention services to meet a wide variety of community needs.
+The D.A.R.E. coordinator works closely with the School Resource Officers in providing school based prevention and education as well as crisis intervention, conflict resolution, and enforcement activities.
+The Dubuque Police Department's D.A.R.E. program is offered primarily to 6th grade students, though the Officers also provide education, intervention, and prevention services to meet a wide variety of community needs.

 Community Prevention Education

-The Dubuque Police Department DARE Officers provide area colleges, businesses, and other community organizations with specific prevention education presentations to keep community members informed on area substance abuse concerns, pro-active parenting strategies, and other topics as requested.
+The Dubuque Police Department D.A.R.E.
+Officers also provide area colleges, businesses, and other community organizations with specific prevention education presentations to keep community members informed on area substance abuse concerns, pro-active parenting strategies, and other topics as requested.

 Officer Rick Fullmer, D.A.R.E.
 Coordinator